hwnest25/AcadeMe/README.md

 npm run dev
 ```

-Then open your browser at `http://localhost:5173`
+Then open your browser at the live localhost link in the terminal.

 ---